Coolie (2025 film)

 Coolie is a 2025 Indian Tamil-language action thriller film written and directed by Lokesh Kanagaraj and produced by Kalanithi Maran under Sun Pictures.
 The film features an ensemble cast including Rajinikanth, Nagarjuna Akkineni, Soubin Shahir, Upendra, Shruti Haasan, Sathyaraj, Rachita Ram with Aamir Khan and Pooja Hegde in special appearances.
-In the film, a former coolie union leader investigates the death of his friend which leads him to a crime syndicate.
+In the film, a former coolie union leader investigates the death of his friend which leads him to a dangerous crime syndicate.